IrishMarineInstitute/erddap-leaflet-velocity-demo/README.md

 ## JavaScript boilerplate

 The following should allow you to build the expected output from any Erddap instance, using a griddap enabled dataset.
-Contains input from @abkfenris
+Contains input from [@abkfenris](https://github.com/abkfenris).

 ```javascript
 const erddapBaseUrl = 'https://erddap.marine.ie';